What are the types of transplant?

 There are two types of liver transplant depending on the source of liver:

-Brain death is sudden death after an accident, brain hemorrhage or stroke with irreversible brain damage, not compatible with life.
-Brain dead patients may be artificially maintained on a ventilator and supportive medicines for a short duration and may be able to donate their organs for transplantation, if their family desires.
-Donation by a single deceased donor can enable as many as nine lifesaving organ transplants and numerous life-enhancing tissue replacements.
+Brain death is sudden death after an accident, brain haemorrhage or stroke with irreversible brain damage, not compatible with life.
+Brain-dead patients may be artificially maintained on a ventilator and supportive medicines for a short duration and may be able to donate their organs for transplantation, if their family desires.
+Donation by a single deceased donor can enable as many as nine life-saving organ transplants and numerous life-enhancing tissue replacements.

 Livers from deceased donors are matched with recipient’s blood group and size, offered to the first patient on the waiting list, and if suitable, transplanted.
 The whole liver is usually transplanted, although sometimes it may be divided into two portions and offered to two patients, generally a child and an adult.
 Unfortunately, the number of patients in need of a transplant far outnumber the availability of such organs; therefore, not all patients are able to undergo a deceased donor liver transplant.